MunskyGroup/bursty_frameshift_source_code/README.md

 ## Code implementation.

-The codes performing the optimization and uncertanty (runner__Optimization.m and runner__Parameter_Uncertanty.m), rely upon expensive computations that were performed on the W.M.
+The codes performing the optimization and uncertainty (runner__Optimization.m and runner__Parameter_Uncertainty.m), rely upon expensive computations that were performed on the W.M.
 Keck Compute Cluster.